 A Brief History of the IPA

 The IPA was founded in 1865 as an organization for Illinois publishers.
-It has evolved into one of the largest state newspaper association in the country representing more than 450 daily and weekly newspapers.
+It has evolved into one of the largest state newspaper associations in the country representing more than 375 daily and weekly newspapers.

-The Board of Directors determines the legislative and business practices that are carried out by the IPA’s full-time staff of 15 employees.
+The Board of Directors determines the legislative and business practices that are carried out by the IPA’s full-time staff.

 More than 375 newspapers are members of the Illinois Press Association, making it one of the largest state press organization in the country.
 The IPA continues to provide professional education, government access and newspaper advertising promotion to members.
 They also provide assistance for Newspapers in Education and literacy programs, education and promotion of the First Amendment, information on evolving technology and new media, and "hot button" seminars.